dak180/oxidizer/flam3/README.txt

     julia variation dependency on non-thread-safe random bit function. removed random number storage for radial blur variation. release 2.7.3.
+    07/26/08: Note, incompat. change made to direction of cp->rotate (as of 2.7.3, rotates shortest distance instead of clockwise)

 02/09/07 use isaac random number generator to avoid differences
 	 between mac/pc/linux.  use multiple threads to take advantage